netdata/netdata/docs/contributing/style-guide.md

 ## Goals of the Netdata style guide

-An editorial style guide tries to establish a few important standards:
+An editorial style guide tries to establish a few important standards for how documentation is written and maintained, always focusing on the following principles:

 - Consistency
 - High-quality writing
 - Conciseness
 - Accessibility

-By following these principles, we can make
+By following these principles, we can make better documentation

 ### Breaking the rules